binwiederhier/ntfy/docs/publish.md

 # Publishing
-Publishing messages can be done via HTTP PUT or POST.
+Publishing messages can be done via HTTP PUT/POST or via the [ntfy CLI](install.md).
 Topics are created on the fly by subscribing or publishing to them.
 Because there is no sign-up, **the topic is essentially a password**, so pick something that's not easily guessable.

 Here's an example showing how to publish a simple message using a POST request:

 === "Command line (curl)"
     ```
     curl -d "Backup successful 😀" ntfy.sh/mytopic
+    ```

+=== "ntfy CLI"
+    ```
+    ntfy publish mytopic "Backup successful 😀"
     ```

 === "HTTP"